-Periodically a new round of nominations is opened (one is due soon) and anyone can suggest a charity.
+Periodically a new round of nominations is opened and anyone can suggest a charity.
 Often hundreds of nominations are received.
-At that point a group of regular Forum users are selected who have the very difficult task of shortlisting twelve charities.
+At that point a group of regular forum users are selected who have the very difficult task of shortlisting 12 charities.
 The criteria for this are a mix of charity popularity, relevance to consumer/money issues, and how much impact the donation will have.
 Once this is done the site poll is used to pick the top charities.

 Want to nominate a charity?

-If you would like to nominate a charity, do ensure you get the free weekly Martins Money Tips email, which will include all details when nominations are re-opened.
+If you would like to nominate a charity, do ensure you get the free weekly MSE Money Tips email, which will include all details when nominations are reopened.